aspose-slides/Aspose.Slides-API-References/english/php-java/doublechartvalue/_index.md

 ---
 title: DoubleChartValue
+second_title: Aspose.Sildes PHP for Java API Reference
+description:
 type: docs
-weight: 0
+weight: 10
 url: /php-java/doublechartvalue/
 ---

-# DoubleChartValue class
+## DoubleChartValue class

  Represent double value which can be stored in pptx presentation document in two ways:
  1) in cell/cells of workbook related to chart;